errael/astrology-castro/README.md

 **Note:** A `switch` or `macro` must already be defined when invoked from a `run` statement; if not, undefined behavior.

 ###     copy
 The `copy{LITERALLY_COPIED_TO_OUTPUT}` statement literally copies text to the output file with no interpretation or changes; the ultimate hack/workaround.
+This is needed because some things don't parse correctly.
 All whitespace, including newlines, is copied as is.
 Use '\\}' to include a '}' in the output.
-This is needed because some things don't parse correctly, and I can be lazy, for example

 ```
 copy { -zl 121W57'26.9 37N17'28.2 ; Default location      [longitude and latitude] }